How to use the Teach Your Learner Book

 Unique Teacher (parent) and Learner (son / daughter) Pages

 The main teaching sections of the book have been split into teacher and learner pages.
 This is based on the concept of the teaching aids used by driving instructors.
+Qualified instructors use teaching aids to help pupils visualise, learn and remember key aspects of learning to drive.

 Their books have simplified visuals and information for the pupil on the right page, and more in-depth information for the driving instructor on the left page.